Where and what is the Driftless?

 But we never, ever do anything nice and easy

 Unsurprisingly, millenniums of geology are not quite that simple.
 The topics below will be covered in more detail as this site develops.

 There is a larger Paleozoic Plateau which extends into Iowa, Minnesota and Wisconsin.
-This was glaciated but not recently (in geological terms).
+This was glaciated but not recently (in the last 100,000 years).
 The drift has mainly eroded and only traces remain.
 The resulting landscape looks and feels much like the Driftless, because it is the result of the same processes and underlying geology.
-The attached map shows the Driftless under this larger definition.
+The above document shows the Driftless under this larger definition.
 It about the size of West Virginia and twice that of Massachusetts.
-For a more complete explanation of the difference between the two areas, check out The Driftless Area: The extent of unglaciated and similar terrains in Wisconsin, Illinois, Iowa, and Minnesota from the Wisconsin Geological and Natural History Survey.
-This pamphlet shows how the Driftless was formed, but how the larger definition is useful.
-The map below is from that publication.

-There is Glacial Lake Wisconsin, labeled the Central Sand Plain in the map.
+There is Glacial Lake Wisconsin, labeled the Central Sand Plain in the map in the above document.
 It was not covered by the ice sheets, but submerged under its meltwaters.
-Sand washed into it from centuries, creating the sand counties that grow most the the world's cranberries.
-It helped shape the Lower Wisconsin River and the Black River.
+Sand washed into it for centuries, creating the sand counties that grow most the the world's cranberries.
+When it eventually drained, it helped shape the Lower Wisconsin River.

 The Baraboo Range marks the edge of the Driftless, but their presence created Glacial Lake Wisconsin and impacted the Lower Wisconsin River Valley.
-On the map, this is just below the Central Sand Plain.
+A map in the above document shown it just below the Central Sand Plain.